arangodb/docs/3.10/http/general.md

   body of the request, ArangoDB will wait for about 90 seconds for the client to complete its request.
 If the client does not send the remaining body data within this time, ArangoDB will close the connection.
-Clients should avoid sending such malformed requests as this will block one tcp connection, and may lead to a temporary file descriptor leak.
+Clients should avoid sending such malformed requests as this will block one TCP connection, and may lead to a temporary file descriptor leak.
 - when clients send a body or a `Content-Length` value bigger than the maximum allowed value (1 GB), ArangoDB will respond with **HTTP 413** (Payload Too Large).